tractoai/tractorun/docs/options.md

 ```

 ## user-config
-A JSON config to be passed to container.
+A JSON config to be passed to a container.
 To read the config inside a process use `get_user_config` method of `toolbox`:

 ```python
 user_config = toolbox.get_user_config()